US Marine Corps Weight Standards

 Weight is measured on a calibrated scale, either digital or a balance beam scale.
-The Marine is measured in their PT uniform with no shoes (one pound is taken off the measured weight to account for the PT uniform only).
+Marines are measured in their PT uniforms with no shoes (one pound is taken off the measured weight to account for the PT uniform only).
 Weight is rounded to the nearest full pound.

-If the Marine's weight exceeds the allowable weight on the chart, they will be measured for body fat.
-If they exceed the body fat allowance, then the Marine is enrolled in the Body Composition Program—once known as the "Weight Control Program."
-If the Marine fails to lose the required weight and body fat required to meet standards while enrolled in the Body Composition Program, they can ultimately be discharged from the United States Marine Corps.
+If a Marine's weight exceeds the regulation weight limits, he or she will be measured for body fat.
+Marines who exceed the body fat allowance are enrolled in the Body Composition Program—once known as the "Weight Control Program."
+If the Marine fails to lose the required weight and body fat required to meet standards while enrolled in the Body Composition Program, this may result in an involuntary discharge.

-If the Marine is over the weight on the chart but meets the body fat standard, they are considered to be within the required standards, and no further action is taken.
+Marines who are over the weight on the chart but meet the body fat standard are considered to be within the required standards, and no further action is taken.

 Marine Corps Weight Standards Charts